 Navagio in Zakynthos - credits: gorillaimages/Shutterstock.com

 Visiting Greece is a huge experience on its own.
 For those who seek more than mind-blowing views and fun nights, Greece has to offer adrenaline boosts in the form of extreme sports.
 Even in small islands like Anafi and Milos, tourists can go hiking and trek on the mountains admiring the sunset above the blue, Greek sea.

 The best view has to be the one in Lefkada while paragliding above that gorgeous island of the Ionian Sea.
-In the horizon, you’ll be able to see Zakynthos where people are base jumping.
+On the horizon, you’ll be able to see Zakynthos where people often indulge in base jumping.

 In Santorini, tourists dive in the underwater parts of the isle where they visit dark caves and colorful riffs.
 Rock climbers travel in the quaint island of Kalymnos every year to explore its land.
 Windsurfing in Paros is the greatest way to exploit the windy weather of the Greek islands.

 Greece is a great country to visit no matter what kind of experience you are looking for.
 In Greek islands, you can find it all.
 Relaxation, parties, extreme sports and, of course, history are all blended together seamlessly and allow each and every traveler to have a memorable time.